Cyrix126/gupaxx/IDEAS.md

 # **IDEAS for the future of Gupaxx**

 **Theses are only ideas, everything here is still to be decided and only thoughts for now.**
-Note: Some ideas could be done in a matter of hours, some could take months.
+Some ideas could be done in a matter of hours, some could take months.

-## **Making Gupaxx more Decentralized**
+## **more Decentralized**
 ### Synchronize source code repository on p2p network
 Github is proprietary.
-If Gupaxx aims to be free software, it should not be only available on this proprietary platform and we should explore options to be github free.
+If Gupaxx aims to be free software, it should not be only available on this proprietary platform and we should explore options to get github free.
 We can use [Radicle](https://radicle.xyz/) to get Gupaxx on a p2p collaboration stack.
-The code, issues and PR could then also be synchronized with Github.
+The code, issues and PR could be synchronized with Github.
 ### Integrate a P2Pool compatible Nodes crawler
 To get rid of integrating nodes list, we can include a crawler like monero.fail inside Gupaxx.
 ### Integrate a Monero Node